devonfw-tutorials/katacoda-scenarios-dev/97_WIP--tutorial-compiler-restoreWorkspaceTutorial_restore-workspace-tutorial-compiler/step1.md

 In this tutorial you will learn about:
 * devon4ng layered architecture
 * devonfw reference client architecture
-* differente kinds of components and modules
+* different kinds of components and modules

 ====